 #2.
 Use Hypoallergenic Bedding

 Are your symptoms worse when you wake up in the morning?
 You may need to change up your bedding!
 All sorts of things can cause allergies, and fabrics are a major culprit.
 Hypoallergenic bedding can help protect you from dust mites that live in your pillows, mattress, blankets and comforters.
 Those dust mites irritate your allergies and make it hard for you to breathe at night, keeping you up instead of letting you get the rest you need.
-If you want to breathe easier, think about investing in allergy-proof bedding.
+If you want to breathe easier, think about investing in allergy-proof bedding like our down alternative comforters.

 #3.
 No Pets in the Bedroom